vmario89/Attraccess/docs/user/resources/iots/mqtt/mqtt-examples.md

 To verify your MQTT integration is working correctly:

-1. Configure your MQTT server and resource in Attraccess
+1. Configure your MQTT server and resource in FabAccess
 2. Set up an MQTT client to subscribe to your topics:
    ```bash
    mosquitto_sub -h localhost -p 1883 -t "resources/#" -v
    ```
-3. Start and end resource usage in Attraccess
+3. Start and end resource usage in FabAccess
 4. Verify the messages are received in the expected format

 This approach helps troubleshoot issues before connecting to actual IoT devices.